Browse

 PubMed

-Objective: Hyperthyroidism, a prevalent endocrine disorder, can lead to complications such as liver failure due to the liver's essential role in thyroid hormone metabolism.
-The study aimed to elucidate the respective contributions of 131I or/and ALSS in managing hyperthyroidism alongside liver failure.
+Hyperthyroidism, a prevalent endocrine disorder, can lead to complications such as liver failure due to the liver's essential role in thyroid hormone metabolism.
+The study aimed to elucidate the respective contributions of 131I and/or ALSS in managing hyperthyroidism alongside liver failure.

-Methods: A retrospective analysis was carried out on 74 patients diagnosed with severe liver failure in the context of Graves' disease.
-Patients were categorized into three groups: Group A (n=34) received 131I treatment, group B (n=17) underwent 131I and ALSS treatment, and group C (n=24) received ALSS treatment alone.
+A retrospective analysis was carried out on 74 patients diagnosed with severe liver failure in the context of Graves' disease.
+Patients were categorized into three groups: group A (n = 34) received 131I treatment, group B (n = 17) underwent 131I and ALSS treatment, and group C (n = 24) received artificial liver support system (ALSS) treatment alone.

-Results: Throughout the treatment period, the liver function indexes in all groups exhibited a decline trend.
-The thyroid function of group A and group B treated with 131I was significantly improved compared with that before treatment.
-There was no significant change in thyroid function in group C. After the correction of hyperthyroidism, significant improvements were observed in the liver function of individuals in group A and B, particularly with more noticeable amelioration compared to group C. After two months of treatment, the efficacy rates for the three groups were 79.41%, 82.35%, and 60.87% respectively.
-Mortality rates of the three groups were 5.88%,17.65% and 36% (p<0.01).
+Throughout the treatment period, the liver function indexes in all groups exhibited a declining trend.
+The thyroid function of group A and group B treated with 131I was significantly improved compared to that before treatment.
+There was no significant change in thyroid function in group C. After the correction of hyperthyroidism, significant improvements were observed in the liver function of individuals in groups A and B, particularly with more noticeable amelioration compared to group C. After two months of treatment, the efficacy rates for the three groups were 79.41%, 82.35%, and 60.87% respectively.
+Mortality rates of the three groups were 5.88%, 17.65%, and 36% (P < 0.01).
 Group B, receiving both 131I and ALSS treatments, exhibited a lower mortality rate than group C.

 Search for other papers by Salma R Ali in